A Little Tale of Two Little Boys (or the Lennon - McCartney vs McCartney - Lennon controversy)

 Paul once wrote a song he tentatively called "Seventeen".
 It went: "Well she was just seventeen, never been a beauty queen".
 John protested, "No no, you should go 'you know what I mean'!"
 Cheeky devil.
 So Paul followed his suggestion, finished the song and renamed it "I Saw Her Standing There".
 It was almost completely a Paul-song, even though John had contributed to half a line.
 They both agreed on this.
 Suddenly, when they were 20 and 22 their pop combo got a record contract and the writers got a publishing contract!
 Big time was lurking around the corner.
 So they released a single, "Love Me Do" (Lennon - McCartney).
 It struck the charts!
 And the next year they released another, "Please Please Me" (McCartney - Lennon).
 It became a no.1 hit!
 So the group (now known as 'The Beatles') released their first long-playing record, "Please Please Me (with Love Me Do and 12 other songs)".
 They didn't have too many songs written that they were please pleased enough with to record, so some of the songs they recorded was written by others.

 This is how the songwriting credits were presented on this, their first LP: McCartney - Lennon.
 The LP was an instant hit and went to the top of the LP charts in Great Britain for weeks and weeks.
 The songs from their first single, Love Me Do and P.S.
-I Love You were now reverted to "McCartney - Lennon".
+I Love You were now credited to "McCartney - Lennon", the names were now repositioned.

 Next up, the boys released their third single, "From Me To You" (McCartney - Lennon).